 Are you looking to flip real estate?
 Maybe you’re wondering if it’s better to hold real estate instead.
-In this blog post you’ll read about the 4 advantages of flipping over holding in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area…
+In this blog post you’ll read about the 4 advantages of flipping over holding in North Carolina & New Jersey…

 Are you thinking about investing in real estate?
 If so, perhaps you’re weighing your options and wondering if wholesaling, renting, or flipping are your best options.
-If you’re thinking about flipping in NJ, NY, PA then here are 4 advantages of flipping over holding in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area…
+If you’re thinking about flipping in NC, NJ then here are 4 advantages of flipping over holding in North Carolina & New Jersey…

 Flipping Over Holding — Advantage #1

 The first advantage of flipping over holding is the quick turnover of income.
 You can invest in a flip on the first day of the month, make improvements through the following days, and then sell and be completely done with the property in just a couple of weeks or months.

 This is a huge advantage because it means you don’t have to deal with a lot of problems that occur when you hold properties for a long period of time (such as maintenance and upkeep) plus you also get the benefit of generating your income regularly and getting a full return on your investment within weeks instead of having to wait years.